 HBU has two residence colleges, the Reuben L. Philips College for Men (MRC) and the Rebecca Bates Philips College for Women (WRC).
 In September 2000, the Mest Wing was built as an addition to the Women's Residence College through an endowment provided by Henry H. and M. Catharine Mest.
-The residence halls are completely air-conditioned, and each suite features four rooms grouped around a comfortable shared living room.
+The residence halls are completely air-conditioned, and each suite features four rooms grouped around a shared living room.
 Each pair of bedrooms has its own bath, and each room has its own lavatory.
 Each residence hall houses 128 students.
-The Mest Wing houses an additional 104 students with a different layout, two rooms sharing a common bath.
-Two students are ordinarily assigned to each bedroom, but a private room may be available upon request on a space available basis.
+The Mest Wing houses an additional 104 students.
+If space is available, a private room may be requested for an additional charge.

-Husky Village, the Houston Baptist University student apartment complex, was completed in 1997.
+Husky Village is the HBU student apartment complex.
 Each apartment has a kitchen, a living room, two bathrooms and either two or four bedrooms.
 Each air-conditioned apartment houses two to four residents.
-Husky Village houses 272 students.
 A spacious clubhouse facility has a large area complete with large screen television, a laundry room, and a study area.
 There is also a swimming pool, sauna, and barbecue area.

-All residences are staffed by upper-classmen and professionals who offer programming designed to enhance the students' education.
-Each year, programs are offered in the areas of social, spiritual, occupational, environmental, interpersonal, and community service.
+All residences are staffed by upper class resident assistants and professionals who offer programming designed to enhance the students' education.